-The Emma Hybrid mattress was actually the first product to come from Emma.
-A year after its launch, the memory foam Emma Original swooped in to steal the limelight, and for a while the brand discontinued the Emma Hybrid.
-It only returned to the store in late February 2020, and it's still unavailable in the US.
+For this Emma Hybrid mattress review, I've been sleeping on this springs-and-foam model for over seven months, to give it a proper test.
+The Emma Hybrid was in fact this now-major brand's first mattress.
+A year after its launch, the memory foam Emma Original swooped in to steal the limelight, and for a while, the brand discontinued the Emma Hybrid.
+It returned to the store in late February 2020, and it's still unavailable in the US.

 The Emma Hybrid is made up of five layers, which combine to offer a dreamy night's sleep – or that's the theory anyway.
 Sitting at the top is the patented Airgocell foam – a layer of open-pored, breathable foam designed to absorb and wick away any moisture, so you don't wake up sweaty.